Defiant Development: Culture

-Jaffit was opposed to the practice of overtime "crunch" labour, stating "I think most people running companies are scumbags.
+Jaffit was opposed to the practice of overtime "crunch" labour: "I think most people running companies are scumbags.
 We try to be less scum-baggy."
 He partially attributed this to the on-average older age of Defiant's employees: He had two children of his own and therefore found it unreasonable not to let employees go home to see their children.
 He further claimed that Defiant's management avoided crunch because it believed that it did not own its employees and considered crunch to be counter-productive.
 In 2018, Jaffit said that he would support trade unions in the video game industry, including one for the company.

 Starting with Defiant's fifth anniversary in May 2015, Jaffit gifted a sword to every studio member employed for at least two years.

 Accolades

 Defiant won the "Studio of the Year" award at the 2014 Australian Game Developer Awards and was a finalist in the same category in 2016.